andrewt3000/MachineLearning/transformer.md

 A Transformer is a neural network architecture built around attention.
-It was introduced in [“Attention Is All You Need”] (Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762).
+It was introduced in [“Attention Is All You Need” (Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762).
 Transformers are the architecture for llms such as BERT, GPT-3/4/5, etc.

 ## 🔢 Input Representation
 - The model receives a sequence of tokens (words/subwords), each mapped to a vector embedding.